direct-framework/.github/README.md

 * Identify gaps in existing provision
 * Support targeted investment in digital skills

+## Governance and Sustainability

+DIRECT is governed through open, community-led working groups with clear remits and transparent decision-making processes.

+Key principles include:
+Open contribution via public repositories and consultation Clear ownership of decisions and releases
+Lightweight governance that supports, rather than constrains, participation Long-term sustainability will depend on a combination of institutional support, grant funding, and community contribution.
+Developing a robust governance and funding model is a priority for the next phase of the project.
+Link to Governance document

+## Community Engagement and Call to Action

+DIRECT depends on the continued involvement of the digital research community.

+We welcome contributions from individuals, institutions, training providers, and funders, whether through framework development, use case testing, training alignment, or governance support.

+By working together, we can build a shared framework that recognises digital expertise, strengthens research communities, and supports the future of digital research.

+TODO: Add link to CONTRIBUION GUIDELINES.

 ## History and Community Origins

 TODO: Add link to history document.